Skip to main content

 Keynote Presentation

-Dr. Alexey V. Krasnoslobodtsev, UNO Physics
+Dr. Alexey V. Krasnoslobodtsev, University of Nebraska Physics

 Continental Breakfast, Booths, Poster Session, Socializing